Simi Valley & Ventura County

 Planning a bathroom remodel in Thousand Oaks?
 The number one question we hear from homeowners in Westlake Village, Dos Vientos, Lang Ranch, Newbury Park, Conejo Oaks, and North Ranch is the same: “What's this actually going to cost?”

 As one of the most sought-after communities in the Conejo Valley, Thousand Oaks homeowners tend to invest in quality finishes that match the neighborhood standard.
 Homes here are generally well-maintained, and buyers expect updated kitchens and bathrooms.
+The good news: you get real ROI on bathroom remodels because of it.

-In Thousand Oaks, most bathroom remodels fall between $30,000–$55,000.
-A simple cosmetic refresh might come in at $15,000, while a full gut renovation with premium finishes can exceed $55,000–$85,000.
+In Thousand Oaks, most bathroom remodels fall between $22,000–$50,000 for a full renovation.
+A simple cosmetic refresh might come in at $8,000–$15,000, while a luxury gut renovation with premium finishes can exceed $50,000–$90,000 or more.

 Where Your Bathroom Remodel Budget Goes

 Understanding the cost breakdown helps you make smart decisions about where to invest and where to save.
+Most bathroom remodels follow a similar percentage split, but Thousand Oaks adds a premium for labor and material expectations.

 Fixtures & Materials (40–50% of budget)

 Vanity and countertop are the centerpiece of most bathrooms.
 A quality vanity with stone countertop runs $1,500–$5,000 for standard sizes, $5,000–$12,000+ for custom or double vanities.
+In Thousand Oaks, most homeowners choose materials that hold up well in the dry Conejo Valley climate — quartz is extremely popular because it's durability plus aesthetics.

 Shower or tub is the second biggest cost.
 A basic tub-to-shower conversion starts around $3,000–$6,000.
 A custom tile walk-in shower with frameless glass enclosure runs $6,000–$15,000+.
 A freestanding soaker tub adds $1,500–$5,000.
+In Thousand Oaks, the walk-in shower is far and away the most requested upgrade — it's the number one reason homeowners call us.

 Tile work varies dramatically based on material and coverage area.
 Basic ceramic tile costs $5–$15/sq ft installed.
 Porcelain runs $8–$25/sq ft.
 Natural stone or large-format tiles can hit $20–$50+/sq ft.
+Thousand Oaks buyers love the look of large-format porcelain, which is a step up from smaller tiles but adds cost.

 Fixtures (faucets, showerheads, toilet, lighting) add $1,000–$5,000 depending on quality.
 In Thousand Oaks, most homeowners choose mid-to-high-end fixtures that balance durability with aesthetics.
+Matte black and brushed nickel fixtures are trending heavily here right now.

 Labor (35–45% of budget)

 Bathroom remodels are labor-intensive — plumbing, electrical, tile setting, waterproofing, carpentry, and painting all require skilled tradespeople.
 In Ventura County, labor rates run 20–30% above national averages due to California building codes, licensing requirements, and cost of living.
+Thousand Oaks compounds this because master bathrooms here are larger than average, meaning more square footage to tile, more plumbing runs, and longer timelines.

 Permits & Design (5–15% of budget)